Game Rules

 Hero

 Optional rule.
-A promoted Protagonist that dominates a 3-value range.
-Cannot be protected, cannot be moved, cannot be replaced.
+A promoted Protagonist that dominates values V-3 through V+3 (7 values).
+Cannot be protected or moved, but can be replaced via Relieve Hero (3 Heroes max per game).
 If it dies, you lose immediately.

 Ready to Conspire?